 RV 120V Power Failure: All Outlets Dead Troubleshooting

-Hey everyone, just pulled my Class A out of storage and we're having our first electrical nightmare.
+Walked back to my Class A after months in storage to find every single 120V outlet stone dead — about to order a new converter but wondering if I'm just throwing cash at the wrong part?
 Everything was working perfectly when we left for town this morning - A/C running, fridge humming along on shore power, all the usual stuff.
 Came back from dinner and it's like someone flipped a master switch.
 Zero power to any 120V outlets, A/C is off, and the fridge automatically switched over to propane mode.
 The weird part is our surge protector shows everything's normal and feeding power just fine.
 I checked the main panel and I'm getting 120V readings between hot-to-ground and neutral-to-ground like it should be.
 None of the breakers tripped either.
 There's a GFCI outlet in the bathroom that won't reset - the button just pops back out and doesn't make that normal click sound.
 Tried switching to our Onan generator thinking it might be a shore power issue, but same exact problem.
 Our setup doesn't have a transfer switch, just plugs the shore cord into a 30-amp gen outlet.
 Could that bathroom GFCI really kill power to the entire rig even though we have separate breakers for different zones?

 Quick Answer